Do you need insurance for a motorcycle?

 Minimum liability limits for motorcycle insurance by state

-Liability coverage is broken down into two types of coverage: bodily injury and property damage.
-The chart represents three numbers that indicate each coverage limit.
-For example, if the amount of liability coverage required for motorcycle insurance in your state has a minimum limit of 25/50/25, you need a $25,000 limit per person for bodily injury, a $50,000 total limit per accident for bodily injury, and a $25,000 limit per accident for property damage.
+Liability consists of two types of coverage: bodily injury and property damage.
+The chart represents three numbers that indicate each limit.
+For example, if the liability coverage required for motorcycle insurance in your state has a minimum limit of 25/50/25; you need at least $25,000 per person for bodily injury, $50,000 per accident for bodily injury, and $25,000 per accident for property damage.

-Select your state from the list below to see the minimum liability requirements:
+Select your state to see your minimum liability requirements:

 Minimum liability requirementsLimit per person/Total bodily injury/Property damage